wangechimk/Quotes-app/README.md

 # QuotesApp
-#Author
-Wangechi Kimani

-#Description
+[Wangechi Kimani](quotes04.netlify.app/
+)

+## Description

-This is angular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.

-#Live page
+## Live Page
 quotes04.netlify.app/
-This project was generated with [Angular CLI] version 9.1.15.

 ## Development server